linebender/linebender.github.io/content/blog/2025-06-06-a-plan-for-simd.md

 There’s a [discussion thread](https://xi.zulipchat.com/#narrow/channel/255911-rust/topic/A.20plan.20for.20SIMD/with/520769933) on Linebender Zulip.
 I’ve also opened a [thread](https://rust-lang.zulipchat.com/#narrow/channel/219381-t-libs/topic/is.20.60arch.3A.3Aaarch64.3A.3Afloat16x8_t.60.20supposed.20to.20be.20stable.3F/with/520762685) on Rust Zulip with some gnarly details about stabilizing fp16 on Neon.
+There's also a post on [/r/rust](https://www.reddit.com/r/rust/comments/1l5yf3b/a_plan_for_simd/) open for discussion.

 I'm posting this now to the Linebender blog to encourage more discussion in the Rust community.
 The best place for serious technical discussion is the Zulip thread.